 Another complicated topic is plugin distribution and management.
 In order to make it easier for the user, plugins should be found and loaded automatically.
 But how exactly should this work?
 I’ll explain a few ideas.

-have a list of directories where we should look for plugins there are two ways
+.
+Once we have a list of directories where we should look for plugins there are two ways to do it:

 /